 The first option gives you greater control and will also give you data that you can share with the others in the company.
 Data is a powerful way of convincing people to start changing their behavior, so if you can run a pilot with one project team and analyze the output, you’ll have a great story to share with your colleagues.

 For example, when we did this, I identified that my team was spending a lot of time travelling (and not working during the journey).
 Non-productive travel time was by far the greatest ‘use’ of my project team’s time during a week.
 Not so good.
 We made simple changes to the project schedule to avoid traveling or to combine trips and increased what we did remotely.
 Some work still needed to be carried out onsite, but we did improve our productivity, and that’s a great result to feedback to senior managers.

 Monitor compliance with the new process and make it hard for them to work in the old way: burning bridges is a recognized change management technique to help make the change stick.

 Provide feedback on how it is working and let people see what is happening to the data they submit.
-Where it’s relevant, let them use it to improve their project and personal performance.
+And where relevant, let them use it to improve their project and personal performance.